 A number of international legal instruments relevant to enhancing nuclear security require improvements in order to meet new challenges.
 Process is ongoing to strengthen the Convention on the Physical Protection of Nuclear Material (CPPNM).
 The Code of Conduct of the Safety and Security of Radioactive Sources has been revised to reflect enhanced needs for the security of radioactive sources.
 Read more about the Agency’s work to improve adherence to international legal instruments.

-The Office of Nuclear Security (NSNS), the Division of Nuclear Power (NENP) and the Division of Nuclear Installation Safety (NSNI) are jointly organizing a Technical Meeting to help shape IAEA’s response to Member States’ concerns regarding newly arising threats to nuclear power plants in the field of cybersecurity.
+The Division of Nuclear Security (NSNS), the Division of Nuclear Power (NENP) and the Division of Nuclear Installation Safety (NSNI) are jointly organizing a Technical Meeting to help shape IAEA’s response to Member States’ concerns regarding newly arising threats to nuclear power plants in the field of cybersecurity.
 More than 30 Member States and observers from 6 International and regional organisations will participate in the Technical Meeting to be held at the IAEA headquarters on 16 – 20 May in Vienna, Austria.

 The purpose of the Technical Meeting will be to discuss and analyse current and foreseeable cyber threats and their relevant and possible impact to the security, safety and operations of nuclear power plants.
 The meeting will examine existing IAEA and industry guidance and the availability of the best practices specific to the nuclear industry and the scope for extending the coverage of IAEA guidance.
 The meeting will also help the IAEA plot the course and the scope of its present and future activities in the field of cybersecurity to respond to the needs of its Member States and will form the basis for future meetings dealing with specific cybersecurity issues.
 The first day’s plenary session will look at cybersecurity at large and ensure that there is a common understanding of the goals and current status quo.
 Subsequently, the meeting will be divided into sessions.
 The meeting will convene in a plenary session in the afternoon of the fourth day to prepare a consensus response to current concerns. agenda; information sheet